HyungunKim/nd_ml_model_scoring_and_monitoring/README.md

 - **Data Storage**: Data is now saved directly to the output folder instead of using SHA subdirectories, making it easier to find the latest data.
 - **Docker Support**: Added Docker containerization for easier deployment and consistent environment.
 - **Improved Cronjob**: Updated cronjob to work in both local and Docker environments with logging for better monitoring.
+- **Configurable Port**: API port is now configurable through config.json instead of being hardcoded, allowing for more flexibility in deployment.